JuliaKukulies/precip_efficiency/README.md

 # precip_efficiency
-A project to study the precipitation efficiency in deep convective systems in models and observations
+A project to study the precipitation efficiency in deep convective systems in models and observations.

+THis repository contains

+.